UTenret/KRPSim/README.md

 KRPSim explores hard resource-constrained scheduling problems (extended RCPSP) by combining a fast discrete-event simulator with a multi-island genetic algorithm.
 It ships with several puzzle-like scenarios inspired by manufacturing lines and management games.

+Project is unfinished and things are subject to change.

 ## Highlights

 -   Multi-island genetic algorithm with automatic stagnation resets and configurable mutation steps.